Story

 That journey led to a book, to keynote speeches around the world, and to storytelling experiences that would change lives.
 It also led to hundreds of world-changing visionaries adopting the Retellable approach themselves.

-And right now, somewhere in the world, someone who learned this approach is standing in front of a room, or a camera, or one person who needs to hear it.
+And right now, somewhere in the world, someone who learned this approach is speaking in front of a room, or a camera, or one person who needs to hear their story.

-Sharing that gem that was sitting there by the side of the road.
+Sharing that gem that was once left by the side of the road.

 About Jay Golden